Ryan F. Kelley

 • Represented the California ISO on bankruptcy matters with respect to its consolidated petition with certain other regional transmission organizations and independent system operators to exempt specified transactions from the provisions of the Commodity Exchange Act and Commodity Futures Trading Commission regulations.

-• Represented critical financial services vendor in connection with negotiating terms of critical vendor agreement, including upfront waiver of chapter 5 claims, and transition services agreement to facilitate transfer of business to buyer upon closing of Section 363 sale.
+• Represented critical financial services vendor in connection with negotiating terms of important vendor agreement, including upfront waiver of Chapter 5 claims, and transition services agreement to facilitate transfer of business to buyer upon closing of Section 363 sale.

 Representative Experience